pamyku/AnalyticsProjects/Plant growth prediction/README.md

 ![knn-n](https://github.com/user-attachments/assets/c3755dbc-9776-4b69-b38c-76a36818a63e)

-The final model had an accuracy of:
+The final model with 15 neighbors had an accuracy of:
 - *Accuracy = 62.1%*

 ### Model improvements